lanrat/SpiderWho/README.md

 Domain lists should have one domain per line.
 List can contain domain names or IP addresses.

+### Lazy mode
+Lazy mode will increase your LPS and overall speed at the cost of accurace.
+In this mode if a whois server has a rate limit much stronger than what we expect we will fail the domain after 3 attempts.
+In normal mode we will try untill we get a result.

 ### Output
 ```
 Domains Lookups Good    Fail    Saved   Skipped ActiveT TotalT  LPS     Time